Laidout/laidout/README.md

     make
     make install

+Note that if your computer has, say, 8 processors, you can compile much faster using `make -j 8` instead of plain make.

 `make install` will put
 laidout-(whatever version) in (usually) /usr/local/bin, and make a symbolic link /usr/local/bin/laidout point to it.